 In addition to assets and liabilities that are recorded at fair value on a recurring basis, the Company records assets and liabilities at fair value on a nonrecurring basis as required by U.S. GAAP.
-Generally, assets are recorded at fair value on a nonrecurring basis as a result of impairment charges.
+Generally, assets are recorded at fair value on a nonrecurring basis as a result of impairment charges, or as a result of observable changes in equity securities using the measurement alternative.

-The gains or losses on assets measured at fair value on a nonrecurring basis are summarized in the table below (in millions):
+The gains and losses on assets measured at fair value on a nonrecurring basis are summarized in the table below (in millions):

 Gains (Losses)

-December 31, 2017 2016
+Year Ended December 31, · 2018 2017

+Other-than-temporary impairment charges \$ (591) 1 \$ (50)

-Assets held for sale \$ (1,819) \$ (2,264)
+Assets held for sale- discontinued operations (554) 2

-Intangible assets (442) (153) 7

-Other long-lived assets (329) 3
+Other long-lived assets (312) 3 (329)

-Other-than-temporary impairment charge (50) 4
+Intangible assets (138) 3 (442)

+Assets held for sale (1,819)

-Investment in formerly unconsolidated subsidiary 150 5
+Investment in formerly unconsolidated subsidiary (32) 4 150

-Valuation of shares in equity method investee 25 6
+Valuation of shares in equity method investee 25

-Total \$ (2,465) \$ (2,417)
+Total \$ (1,627) \$ (2,465)